 The Black Marlin is a well-known game fish, known for its immense speed and size, which are found mostly in tropical and subtropical waters like the Pacific ocean.
 This species is known for feeding on fish, squid octopods and other small Crustaceans often in shallow waters.

 Name: Black Marlin

-Scientific Name: Istiompax indica
+Scientific Name: Black Marlin Istiompax indica

-Average Size: The Black Marlin is one of the largest members of the Marlin family.
+This species is one of the largest members of the Marlin family.
 This beautiful fish can reach sizes of up over 15 feet and 1500lbs but the average size you will catch will be around 100lb.

 This species can be caught in both the Indo Pacific Ocean and the Indian Oceans as this species likes temperate waters.
 Some of the best destinations to head to for this species are Zancudo Lodge Costa Rica, Rodrigues Island Mauritius and Nosy Be Madagascar.

 When fishing for this species you will be trolling when fishing, this is done from a moving vessel (boat/kayak).
 You will cover an area with teasers out the back of the vessel, these can be spreaders or lures which will entice the fish into getting aggressive and then it will into full-blown attack mode.
 Once spotted, the boats deckhand will watch to see where the Marlin is raising, if the marlin does not hook up on a lure the deckhand will flick out a rod with a dead-bait (normally a Tuna or a Ballyhoo) which nearly always proves to be irresistible your rod will then double over and your reel will start to scream.